Should You Seek a Separation — or a Divorce?

 You are probably spinning right now . . . asking yourself, or even beginning to ask others, how do you do it?
 What is the best way out of your marriage?
-To better understand the finality or possible nuances between divorce and separation, SAS interviewed NYC Matrimonial Attorney Leigh Baseheart Kahn of Mayerson Abramowitz & Kahn, LLP.
+To better understand the finality or possible nuances between choosing a separation or a divorce, SAS interviewed NYC Matrimonial Attorney Leigh Baseheart Kahn of Schwartz Sladkus Reich Greenberg Atlas LLP.

 SAS: Leigh, many women facing issues in their relationship, wonder if they should pursue separation or divorce.
 What do you tell your clients?
 Is there a benefit to separating first?